ericasare1/personal_website/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Recent Publications"
+title = "Publications"
-subtitle = "Some publications i have recently published"
+#subtitle = "Some publications i have recently published"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.